- November 20, 2024

 According to Florida statute 114.04, Gov. Ron DeSantis is tasked with appointing a replacement for Hunt to finish her term which has over 25 months remaining.
 The statute states that the governor shall fill by appointment any vacancy of an elected official other than state legislators if there is less than 28 months remaining in the term.

-Hunt wrote in a text to the Observer that she "won't have any additional comments beyond her resignation letter."
+Hunt wrote in a text to the Observer that she "won't have any additional comments beyond my resignation letter."

-Furry said he reached out to Hunt after receiving her resignation letter.
+Furry said he reached out to Hunt after reading the resignation letter.

 "I thanked her for her efforts over the last two years and wished her the best in her future endeavors," he said.